 Four easy marking drills for retrievers

 Teach your retriever to mark better for more effective hunting Many people believe you don’t need to teach a retriever how to mark a bird falling to the ground.
 That they will just do it naturally.
 And some might.
-But marking is a skill that retrievers can learn, and working on the concept will increase […]
+But, in my experience, marking is a skill that retrievers learn.
+And working on the skill […]

 Can I train my dog when its hot outside?